 Stopping Emotional Abuse – often minimized yet destructive to a marriage

-Emotional abuse can be defined as behavior which may “result in psychological trauma.
+Emotional abuse can be defined as behavior that may “result in psychological trauma.
 Here, we explore what emotional abuse can look like in marriage.

 Emotional Abuse Examples